clrnd/discogs2pg/README.md

 ### Usage

-For a default everything in Ubuntu you could, for example:
+For a default everything in Ubuntu you would, for example:

 ```
 $ createdb discogs